pranav-deshpande/horus-chess/README.md

 + Endgame tables

 ### Personal Notes
-I built Horus to learn about basic 'AI' algorithms.
+I built Horus to learn about basic AI algorithms.
 I ended up studying iterative deepening, quiescence search, alpha-beta pruning, negamax etc. Implementing "board game" specific stuff like the concept of move generation and evaluation functions was a good experience.
 Another advantage included learning the GNU Make utility along with the importance of object oriented design.

 Special thanks to [Sven Schüle](https://chessprogramming.wikispaces.com/Sven+Sch%C3%BCle) for the guidance.
 A big thank you to the Freenode IRC community ##chessprogramming, where you can hang out daily and interact with like minded people.